SCIInstitute/dSpaceX/README.md

+# dSpaceX - Design Space Exploration Tool

 This project uses the CMake build system.

-# Steps for build.
+The main application is a server and client application.
+The Server is written in C++ and the client is a web application written in Javascript.
+It relies on HTML5 which is supported by all modern browsers.

+# Building Native & Server Code.
 1. Create a build directory
 ```
     <../dSpaceX>$  mkdir build